-A pre-orientation program for students of color and first-generation college students
+A pre-orientation program for first-generation college students* and students of color

-The ACE Summer Institute is the University's FREE two-week pre-orientation program for students who identify as first generation college students (those who are the first in their family to pursue a 4-year degree) and/or domestic* students of color (African-American, Latinx, Asian-/Desi-American, Pacific Islander-, Native/Indigenous- American and Multiracial).
-Being part of ACE means being part of a supportive, diverse community and working hard, but also having some fun!
-During the two weeks before Week One, this living and learning community will support you in your transition from high school to college.
+The ACE Summer Institute is the University’s free, three week pre-orientation program for students who identify as first-generation (those who are the first in their family to pursue a 4-year degree) or students of color (African-, Latinx-, Asian-/Desi-American, Native/Indigenous- American, Middle-eastern, Pacific Islander, and/or Multiracial).
+Being part of ACE means working hard as part of a supportive, diverse community, but also having some fun!
+During the three weeks before Orientation @ Clark, this living and learning community will support you in your transition from high school to college.
 By participating in ACE, you will:

 - Be matched with a peer mentor who will share their knowledge to help you navigate your first year at Clark

-- Learn about & meet key resources that will enable you to be academically and socially successful at Clark
+- Learn about key resources and meet members of the Clark community who will enable you to be academically and socially successful at Clark

 - Explore identity through a two-part Social Justice Retreat

-- Experience Worcester through weekend field trips and excursions
+- Explore Worcester through weekend field trips and excursions

 - Have fun!

-*US Citizens, DACA recipients, Permanent Residents and Undocumented students are all encouraged to apply.
-International students are encouraged to participate in the International Student Orientation, through the Office of International Students and Scholars.
-If you are unsure which is right for you, feel free to contact Patty Doherty at firstname.lastname@example.org.
+**U.S. citizens, DACA recipients, permanent residents and undocumented students are encouraged to apply.
+We urge international students to participate in the International Student Orientation, sponsored by the Office of International Students and Scholars.
+If you are unsure which is right for you, feel free to contact Patty Doherty.